If you do a quick Google search on ‘toxic people’, the overwhelming advice you’ll find is to cut these people out of your life.

 Their behaviour towards you has nothing to do with you.

-Psychotherapist and Life Coach Jodie Gale says “Often the person is deeply wounded and for whatever reason, they are not yet able to take responsibility for their wounding, their feelings, their needs and their subsequent problems in life” (click here to see the full article).
+Psychotherapist and Life Coach Jodie Gale says “Often the person is deeply wounded and for whatever reason, they are not yet able to take responsibility for their wounding, their feelings, their needs and their subsequent problems in life” .
 So it’s not that these people are inherently toxic (no-one is inherently bad unless they’re a diagnosed sociopath) – they’re wounded.
-But the way they unconsciously act out their wounds towards others can be labeled ‘toxic’ because this behaviour can be hurtful and damaging to others.
+But the way they unconsciously act out their wounds towards others can be labelled ‘toxic’ because this behaviour can be hurtful and damaging to others.

 ‘Toxic’ people feel an unconscious need to bring others down to boost their own feelings of self-worth.